shubhamtaral/Azure_DevOps/README.md

-# azure_pipeline
+# All about Azure DevOps

-about Azure Pipeline
+## Components of Azure DevOps